HewlettPackard/oneview-puppet/README.md

 ### Beginning with the Puppet Module for HPE OneView

-To install this module from the Puppet Forge, with enough permissions, use the command:
+To install this module from the Puppet Forge, with enough permissions to install puppet modules, use the command:
 ```
 puppet module install hpe-oneview
 ```